 Not every dish was a ride down Category 4 rapids.
 Ludo’s Green Beans Salad ($9) was a fairly straightforward representation of the season, with al dente beans tossed with strips of young coconut, tart green apple and sweet peaches, flavored with lemongrass and topped with a dollop of spicy horseradish cream.

 Ludo’s house-made boudin noir terrine ($10) has no casing and looks like a slab of meatloaf, but has a deep burgundy color that could only be generated with pork blood.
 The hot terrine had a peppery finish, featured a pudding-like consistency and came drizzled with black currant sauce.
-The rich Dose of Vitamin P was plated with a pool of mustard-whipped potato puree.
+He plated the rich Dose of Vitamin P with a pool of mustard-whipped potato puree.
 A small pile of flower-capped banana slices and passion fruit seeds seemed like an odd pairing, but the fruit’s mild sweetness complemented the other end of the plate.

 Foie Gras Black Croque-Monsieur ($20) was an inspired take on the classic French ham-and-cheese sandwich, featuring grilled squid ink bread oozing amaretto cream and sporting melting slabs of rich foie gras.

-“Spaghetti Carbonara” ($22) was a stellar play on carbonara featuring a peppery julienne of firm celery root topped with a poached egg, two sweet, oversized Santa Barbara Prawns, crispy sage leaves and sheets of bacon.
+“Spaghetti Carbonara” ($22) was a stellar play on the Italian pastas dish featuring a peppery julienne of firm celery root topped with a poached egg, two sweet, oversized Santa Barbara Prawns, crispy sage leaves and sheets of bacon.
 We punctured the egg and the yolk infused the “spaghetti.”

 Grilled Duck Breast ($22) was one of the night’s top dishes, centering on rosy, expertly cooked cuts of duck with crisp skin.
 The pairings were spot-on, featuring thin-shaved leeks in a tangy ginger and caper sauce.
 Topping off the dish: two shavings of earthy black truffle.